Prasangati/attendance.py/README.md

 # attendance.py
- Does google form for me
+ Uses selenium to do google form for me